Australian fishing licences and permits

 All licences are granted under the Fisheries Management Act 1991.

-Information about levy arrangements for the various fisheries can be found on the AFMA website.
+Information about levy arrangements for the various fisheries can be found on the Australian Fisheries Management Authority (AFMA) website.

 Apply for an Australian fisheries licence or permit